SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Unfortunately, there are people out there who make a living at suing businesses for money.
 A well-placed security camera will serve as undeniable proof of the staged “accident.”
 The same goes for employee/customer accusations of harassment, discrimination, etc.

-The best way to make sure your customers and/or employees aren’t making off with your inventory is to use a security camera.
-A surveillance camera will help you monitor and control what comes in and what goes out of your place of business and whether it’s being paid for…or not.
+The best way to make sure your customers and/or employees aren’t making off with your inventory is by installing security cameras.
+A surveillance camera will help you monitor and control what comes in and what goes out of your place of business and whether it's being paid for…or not.

 As you could imagine, there is a broad spectrum of costs associated with a business security system.
 Some systems are available as package deals and others can be built and customized to fit your specific needs.

-Business security systems come two different ways—a DIY installation or a professional installation.
+When choosing a security system for your business, it’s important to determine how you plan to install the system.
+Do you want an industry-leading professionally installed system?
+Or would you rather keep the installation DIY?
 The DIY systems are usually wireless and fairly easy to install.
 A hardwired security system will almost always require professional installation due to the complexity of the electrical factors and wiring of the components.

 Unfortunately, most business security system providers don't disclose the associated costs upfront which means you have to request a quote before you will even know if any given system will fit your budget.
 However, the overall costs will depend on how large of a coverage area you have.
 A top-quality DIY business security system can generally be purchased for less than $500.
 A professional installation will usually range somewhere between $100 for small business spaces all the way up to $2,000 or more for larger business spaces.